 The first day we went mountain biking – really exhausting in that heat!
 I think we’ve never before drank so much water in one single day.
 The trail leads through jungle, meadows, very small villages, and a school in the middle of nowhere and, at the end, to an amazing waterfall.

 The next day we wanted to go on a sunrise boat tour.
 For two reasons we didn’t see the sunrise: First, it was cloudy and second, the boat driver didn’t show up on time.
 I’m not a morning person and waking up before sunrise isn’t my thing so I wasn’t particularly happy about the driver’s delay.
 Once on the boat however, I had to admit that it was really nice being on the river that early in the morning; there was a lot of fog and mist on the water and it looked fantastic.

 After breakfast – eggs and rice, the same as for lunch (the breakfast and lunch packs are more than generous, it’s impossible to eat it all) – we went for a hike in the jungle.
-Soon, however, we realized we had been bitten by leeches (they leave some ugly marks!) and many more of these slimy beasts were creeping up our socks and trying to wiggle their way through the fabric to get a good bite, so we quickly turned around.
+After walking for a short time, we realized we had been bitten by leeches (they leave some ugly marks!) and many more of these slimy beasts were creeping up our socks and trying to wiggle their way through the fabric to get a good bite, so we quickly turned around.